How to Make the Best White Bread Recipe for Beginners

 Place each log of dough into both greased loaf pans.
 Cover them with plastic wrap and allow the dough to rise a second time, just one inch above the rims of the loaf pans.

 It is important not to overproof during the proofing process since it can exhaust the yeast and dough, resulting in a poor-quality baking experience.
-The loaf can collapse in the oven resulting in flatbread.
+The loaf can collapse in the oven, resulting in flatbread.
 Therefore, it is important not to allow the dough to rise more than one inch above the rims of the loaf pan.
 As I mentioned previously, the dough will either droop over the ridges of the pan or droop and collapse inside the pan.
 So do not over-proof!

 What Over-Proofing Looks Like

-On more than one occasion (when I got too busy with other things), I have over-proofed my dough high above the rims of the loaf pans (even as an experienced baker).
-Sometimes, they did not cave in and became flat, however, another issue occurred.
-While the bread looked amazing with a high rise, once it was cooled and it was time to slice the loaf, there was a deep hollow cave above the bread.
-This was terrible and left a huge gap in the tops of the bread, making the surface of the bread small with a huge hole and basically without a top crust since it was not able to be attached to the rest of the loaf and fell apart.
+While the bread looked amazing with a high rise, once it was cooled, and it was time to slice the loaf, there was a deep hollow cavity above the bread.
+This was terrible and left a huge gap in the tops of the bread, making the surface of the bread small with a huge hole and basically without a top crust since it was not able to attach to the rest of the loaf and fell apart.

 Therefore, be sure not to over-proof the second rise or allow the dough to rise above the rims of the loaf pans more than one inch.
 I cannot stress this enough.
 Keep a close eye on your bread during the second rise.